dninemfive/d9framework/README.md

 lbmaian: more elegant solution for the Orbital Trade Hook

-Smash Phil, erdelf: general transpiler and other coding help
+Smash Phil, erdelf, Drowsy Corgi: general transpiler and other coding help

+everyone else on the Rimworld Discord/#mod-development

 leafzxg: Translations for Chinese (Simplified and Traditional), from AJO